As China smothers Xinjiang, even mild critics are silenced

 But questioning government policies in Xinjiang has become an untouchable third rail in today’s China.

-Court records say Zhang was convicted of sending 274 posts from 2010 to 2015 on Chinese social media sites Weibo and WeChat that “resisted, attacked and smeared” the Communist Party and its policies, earning him 15 years in prison for subversion of state power.
+Court records say Zhang was convicted of sending 274 posts from 2010 to 2015 on Twitter and the Chinese social media service WeChat that “resisted, attacked and smeared” the Communist Party and its policies, earning him 15 years in prison for inciting subversion of state power.
 He was given another five years for talking to foreign reporters and providing photos of the intense police presence in the streets of Xinjiang.
 That, the court said, amounted to providing intelligence about China’s anti-terror efforts to foreign organizations.

+The court said it would combine the two punishments and sentence him to 19 years in prison.

 He was convicted in January 2016.
 An appeals court in December 2016 refused to hear his petition, noting he had never expressed regret or admitted guilt.

-Note: This story has been corrected to show social media platforms used by Zhang are Twitter and WeChat.